Imagining Advances With Equine MRI

 “We’ve learned quite a lot from MRI on how to read and take radiographs better,” Morton says.
 “Especially for soft tissue injuries.
 There are things we never used to identify on ultrasonography, particularly imaging of tendons and ligaments.
 These were all done with horses bearing weight on the limb.
 MRI has shown us lesions we missed in these areas, and we have learned that a simple, non-weight- bearing ultrasound allows some lesions to open up and be better identified.”

 Ultrasounds can be technically demanding, and MRIs have helped fine-tune techniques to get the best images.
-Morton cautions that not any one imaging technology can do it all.
+Morton cautions that not anyone imaging technology can do it all.
 CT scans can be better for bony structures.
-In some cases, all the imaging modalities at a veterinarian’s disposal can be used on one case to get the most complete picture.
+In some cases, all the imaging modalities at a veterinarian’s disposal can be used in one case to get the most complete picture.

 “An MRI is helpful because it tells us about the structure in a three-dimensional way,” she says.
 “It’s made us more critical of our skills and more demanding of our equipment.”